doesdev/leven-sort/README.md

 ## api

-leven-sort only exports one function that takes the followings arguments:
+**leven-sort** only exports one function that takes the followings arguments:

-`arrayToSort`: Your array object (will be sorted in place as it uses Array.sort)
+`arrayToSort`: Your array object (will be sorted in place as it uses Array.prototype.sort)
 `sourceText`: The text to check similarity of
-`key1 (optional)`: For array of objects, this is the property of each object to be compared
+`key1` *(optional)*: For array of objects, this is the property of each object to be compared
-`sourceText2 (optional)`: If performing a secondary sort, this is the text to check key2 by
+`sourceText2` *(optional)*: If performing a secondary sort, this is the text to check key2 by
-`key2 (optional)`: For secondary sort on object, this is the second property to check
+`key2` *(optional)*: For secondary sort on object, this is the second property to check

 ## usage